usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 and leave people who are deaf or have hearing disabilities at a particular disadvantage in accessing these critical services.
 It also would hinder access for people with a variety of other disabilities, including cognitive disabilities.
 117

-117 See W3C, Web Accessibility Initiative, Video Captions, https://www.w3.org/WAI/perspective-videos/captions/
-[https://perma.cc/QW6X-5SPG] (Jan.
-23, 2019) (explaining that captions benefit “people with cognitive and learning disabilities who need to see and hear the content to better understand it”).

 The Department believes that the compliance dates set forth in subpart H of this part will give public entities sufficient time to locate captioning resources and implement or